christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     'The Anointed One' which in Hebrew is 'moshiach' and often translated as 'messiah'.
 In Greek, 'The Anointed One' is Chréstos/Christ.
--   Paul the Apostle = likely a composite character or avatar.
-Four people who took on the character are :1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian) who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), great-grandson of Simon Boethus, brother of Costobarus, and adopted grandson of Gaius Asinius Pollio, or 3)Saulos Thaddeus Alexander Herod, another grandson of King Herod, 4)rabbi Akiva.
+-   Paul the Apostle = likely a composite character or an avatar/cipher.
+Four suspects for haven taking on the character are: 1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian) who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), great-grandson of Simon Boethus, brother of Costobarus, and adopted grandson of Gaius Asinius Pollio, 3)Saulos Thaddeus Alexander Herod, another grandson of King Herod, and 4)rabbi Akiva.
 The character Paul/Saul's life story was stolen from the ancient Egyptian story 'Tale of the Shipwrecked Sailor'.
 Josephus in Antiquities of the Jews, Book XX (CH 9.4) refers to Paul (Saulus) as related to Herod